 Some of these system clusters or APIs are only navigable by their creators.
 Some of them are more developer-friendly in providing system blueprints in the form of API documentation, API definitions, and software development kits (SDKs).

 Low-code for enterprise microservices

-Now with your newfound (or reinforced) appreciation for the ever-growing messy web of enterprise microservices, you can imagine how in every organization all the interdependencies start taking on a life of their own.
-These interdependencies make it difficult for companies to experiment and innovate with new applications or even launch a new feature or a product update.
-While this is not a neat reality, it cannot be ignored or ripped out; but it can be remedied by using low-code to add a layer of abstraction on top of the enterprise microservices web, essentially hiding the messy inner workings to providing the end-users with a clean interface.
+Now with your newfound (or reinforced) appreciation for the ever-growing messy web of enterprise microservices, you can imagine how in every organization, all the interdependencies start taking on a life of their own.
+These interdependencies make it difficult for companies to experiment and innovate with new applications or even launch a new feature or product update.
+While this is not a neat reality, it cannot be ignored or ripped out; but it can be remedied by using low-code to add a layer of abstraction on top of the enterprise microservices web, essentially hiding the messy inner workings to provide the end-users with a clean interface.

 The new, visionary applications you built on a low-code platform would have to coexist with the old systems the company is already using to run the business.
 Through enterprise microservices, Mendix can easily give your new apps insight derived from external existing data and logic.
 These low-code applications can then digitize the aggregation of data, enforce data validity and respect business logic and ecosystems that are already in place.
-The new solution can be presented to a user in a mobile app, web form, voice assist or any other medium, and will alleviate the technical requirement that gate-keeps the business users from ERP, CRM, and other enterprise systems.
+The new solution can be presented to a user in a mobile app, web form, voice assist, or any other medium, and will alleviate the technical requirement that gate-keeps the business users from ERP, CRM, and other enterprise systems.

 When breaking down enterprise microservices, I hope to have provided insight into the nuances that go into the two seemingly simple words.
 The integration and interoperability.
 The confined scale of a microservice that guards against over-engineered systems.
 The eventual and inevitable growth of enterprise systems.
 Most importantly, how this existing ecosystem can still be used to shape future applications to fuel business growth.